Contact Lens Care

 Aside from looking stylish, sunglasses serve to protect your eyes and have a wealth of benefits.
-High-quality sunglasses will reduce glare, improve your ability to see in bright conditions and prevent sun-related eye diseases.
+High-quality sunglasses will reduce glare, improve your ability to see in bright conditions and prevent sun-related eye disorders such as cataracts.
 Sunglasses can also protect you from environmental elements such as sand, dust, and wind.

 Even if the sun doesn’t bother your eyes, you should still wear sunglasses as UV rays can damage your eyes on even the cloudiest of days.

-You’ll find that all sunglasses sold within the UK and EU have a CE mark on them.
-This indicates that they comply with the EU standards and offer a safe level of UV protection.
+You’ll find that all sunglasses sold within the UK have a UKCA mark on them.
+Sunglasses in Ireland and the EU will have a CE mark.
+This indicates that they comply with the requirements for products to be sold within Great Britain or EU standards and offer a safe level of UV protection.